 Your account has a monthly message limit that can be customized to your sending requirements.
-This limit starts at 50, and increases to 1,000 once your account has been fully activated.
+This limit starts at 50, and increases to an initial limit of 1,000 once your account has been fully activated.
 To request a higher limit, contact our support team.
 If you attempt to send messages after you’ve reached your limit, the messages will be queued and sent when your account allows this.

 Enabling SMS Messaging

-1. Navigate to "Settings > SMS Messaging", then click "Continue".
+1. Navigate to "Sending > SMS Messaging", then click "Continue".

 - Shared numbers: by default, SMS messages are sent through a shared pool of usually 4-digit phone numbers.

 - Dedicated numbers (also known as a virtual or static number): a unique phone number that is exclusively for your use.
-You can select United States, United Kingdom, or Australia for a dedicated number, but other countries are also available upon request.
+You can select United States ($5/month), United Kingdom ($10/month), or Australia ($10/month) for a dedicated number, but other countries are also available upon request.

 3. The "Socially Aware Sending" option is there to restrict when SMS messages can be sent.
 Simply enter the hours and timezone when SMS messages are allowed to be delivered.
 All messages sent outside this time will be queued until this time period begins.